What to Do When Someone Dies in New Hampshire

 Where to Order

 Death certificates in New Hampshire are issued by the New Hampshire Division of Vital Records Administration.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit New Hampshire Division of Vital Records AdministrationFiling Deadline

 In New Hampshire, a death must be registered within 5 days.
 The funeral home or attending physician typically handles the filing.
+Use our deadline tracker to see all critical filing deadlines.

 Probate in New Hampshire